opencv/opencv/modules/core/doc/operations_on_arrays.rst

 ``CvMatND`` using an arbitrary element-wise function.

 The last parameter, ``coiMode`` , specifies how to deal with an image with COI set.
 By default, it is 0 and the function reports an error when an image with COI comes in.
 And ``coiMode=1`` means that no error is signalled.
 You have to check COI presence and handle it manually.
 The modern structures, such as
-:ocv:func:`Mat` and
+:ocv:class:`Mat` and
-:ocv:func:`MatND` do not support COI natively.
+``MatND`` do not support COI natively.
 To process an individual channel of a new-style array, you need either to organize a loop over the array (for example, using matrix iterators) where the channel of interest will be processed, or extract the COI using
 :ocv:func:`mixChannels` (for new-style arrays) or :ocv:func:`extractImageCOI` (for old-style arrays), process this individual channel, and insert it back to the destination array if needed (using
-:ocv:func:`mixChannel` or
+:ocv:func:`mixChannels` or
 :ocv:func:`insertImageCOI` , respectively).

 .. seealso::

-    :c:func:`cvGetImage`,
-    :c:func:`cvGetMat`,
-    :c:func:`cvGetMatND`,
+    :ocv:cfunc:`cvGetImage`,
+    :ocv:cfunc:`cvGetMat`,
     :ocv:func:`extractImageCOI`,
     :ocv:func:`insertImageCOI`,
     :ocv:func:`mixChannels`